alexandengstrom/birchrest/README.md

         # By not calling next, we wont continue the callchain.
 ```

-If you want to keep a state in your middleware, it is recommended to create a class that implements the call method.
+If you want to keep a state in your middleware, you can create a class that implements the call method.

 ```python
 from birchrest import Request, Response, NextFunction, ApiError